-1 INTRODUCTION
+1 Introduction

-1.1 Sediment is an essential component of freshwater, estuarine, and marine ecosystems.
+1.1 Sediment is an essential component of fresh water, estuarine and marine ecosystems.
 Sediment processes play important roles in determining the structures and functions of aquatic systems.
 Therefore, management processes applied to sediment, in relation to human activities, should recognize that sediment is an important natural resource.

-1.2 Around the world, dredging of sediments is undertaken for several general purposes, including: 1) to support the development and maintenance of water-based infrastructure (for example, navigation systems, flood mitigation, water supply systems, etc.), 2) as part of remediation measures for areas of contaminated sediment, and 3) to restore structure and function to aquatic ecosystems (for example, through habitat restoration/creation).
+- 1.2 Around the world, dredging of sediments is undertaken for several general purposes, including: - .1 to support the development and maintenance of water-based infrastructure (e.g. navigation systems, flood mitigation, water supply systems, etc.); - .2 as part of remediation measures for areas of contaminated sediment; and - .3 to restore structure and function to aquatic ecosystems (e.g. through habitat restoration or creation).

 Some material removed during these activities may require disposal at sea.

-1.3 Dredged material predominantly consists of sedimentary deposits of natural materials (for example, rock, sand, silt, clay and natural organic matter).
-Appropriate management actions for dredged material, including its end use or disposal, will be affected by many project- and site-specific factors, including the location of the dredging project, the geotechnical characteristics of the sediment, the degree of contamination present, potential environmental impacts, engineering constraints, monitoring operations, and costs.
+1.3 Dredged material consists predominantly of sedimentary deposits of natural materials (e.g. rock, sand, silt, clay and natural organic matter).
+Appropriate management actions for dredged material, including its end use or disposal, will be affected by many project- and site-specific factors including the location of the dredging project, the geotechnical characteristics of the sediment, the degree of contamination present, potential environmental impacts, engineering constraints, monitoring operations, and costs.